tierney03/tierney03/README.md

-- 👋 Hi, I’m @tierney03
+-  Hi, I’m @tierney03
-- 👀 I’m interested in cooking, books, doing things with my little family, learning all the new things.
+-  Full-Stack Web Developer
-- 🌱 I’m currently learning html, css, javascript and more in my bootcamp.
+-  I’m looking to collaborate on anything where I can finetune and improve my skillset.
-- 💞️ I’m looking to collaborate on anything where I can learn and practice my skills.
+-  I’m interested in cooking, books, doing things with my little family, learning all the new things.
 - 📫 How to reach me tierney_03@mac.com

 <!---